Experienced & Knowledgeable Legal Counsel in Okemos & Lansing, Michigan

 Michigan is considered a “no-fault” car insurance state, which means your own “personal injury protection (PIP) coverage pays for your medical bills and other out-of-pocket losses (e.g. lost wages and property damage) as a result of a crash—up to the policy limits—no matter who is at fault.
 The minimum amounts for PIP coverage are $20,000 per individual, $40,000 per accident, and $10,000 for property damage per accident.

 Unfortunately, you cannot recover noneconomic damages (e.g. pain and suffering) from a no-fault claim.
-However, if your injury was serious in nature (i.e. serious or permanent impairment of a body part or function or disfigurement) or if the at-fault driver is not a Michigan resident and not insured in the state, you may file a personal injury lawsuit against the at-fault driver to recover both economic and noneconomic damages.
+However, if your injury was serious (i.e. serious or permanent impairment of a body part or function or disfigurement) or if the at-fault driver is not a Michigan resident and not insured in the state, you may file a personal injury lawsuit against the at-fault driver to recover both economic and non-economic damages.

 Yet, if multiple parties share fault for a crash, Michigan follows a “comparative fault” rule, meaning the amount you can recover from a car accident is reduced by your percentage of fault.
-For example, if your total damages equal to $100,000 but you were found to be 15 percent responsible, your total award will be $85,000.
+For example, if your total damages are equal to $100,000 but you were found to be 15 percent responsible, your total award will be $85,000.
 If you end up being more than 50 percent to blame, you are prohibited from recovering noneconomic damages.

 Who’s At Fault?